 - Leading smaller private groups through the Gallipoli and Western Front campaigns in a similar way to the AWM battlefield tours.
-The most recent Western Front trip was in December 2005, where he escorted a group of teachers and students from Victoria.

 - Several private trips which have allowed Graeme to spend more time researching in various places which is not normally possible when leading larger groups.

 Prior to departure, Graeme invites members of the tour group to advise him of any subject of particular interest, such as relatives who had fought (and sometimes died) during the conflict.
 Graeme then researches the matter to ensure, where possible, that the tour visits the particular site and that detailed infomation on the actions there are provided.

 Graeme has a keen interest in military history generally and Australian involvement in particular.
 He is able to present information about the background and specific events which occurred in an interesting and entertaining way, and is always happy to research any personal connections which tour members may have in the areas to be visited.